-Each child in Early Years is allocated a Key Person.
+Each child in Acorns Nursery is allocated a Key Person.
 It is their responsibility to form a strong bond with the child and family and to observe and track the development of their key children.

-In Nursery Oaks and Reception, each half term, the class teacher will rotate this responsibility with their assistant, ensuring that the teacher has overall responsibility and a clear perspective of every child's progress.
+In Nursery Oaks and Reception, the Key person approach is more relaxed as children tend to form strong bonds with both members of staff in their classroom.
+However, the teacher has overall responsibility and a clear perspective of every child's progress.